snyk-labs/java-goof/README.md

 For each web framework, a separate war module is created to implement ONLY the web layer of the application.

 View technology may vary for each framework.
 Here, JSP views are (re)used for most of current implementations.
+Thymeleaf is also planned to be used as alternative to JSPs.

 URLs under `/user/*` and `/todos/*` must be accessible to only logged users.
 This requirement should be implemented using a servlet filter or equivalent (Struts interceptor, Spring MVC interceptor, etc)